Angela Davis

-Angela Yvonne Davis (born January 26, 1944) is an American Marxist and feminist political activist, philosopher, academic, and author.
+Angela Yvonne Davis (born January 26, 1944) is an American Marxist feminist political activist, philosopher, academic, author.
 She is Distinguished Professor Emerita of Feminist Studies and History of Consciousness at the University of California, Santa Cruz.
-Davis was a longtime member of the Communist Party USA (CPUSA) and a founding member of the Committees of Correspondence for Democracy and Socialism (CCDS).
+Davis was a longtime member of the Communist Party USA (CPUSA), running for Vice President in the 1980 and 1984 elections under that party.
+She is also a founding member of the Committees of Correspondence for Democracy and Socialism (CCDS).
 She has been active in movements such as the Occupy movement and the Boycott, Divestment and Sanctions campaign.

 Davis was born in Birmingham, Alabama; she studied at Brandeis University and the University of Frankfurt.
 She also studied at the University of California, San Diego, before moving to East Germany, where she completed some studies for a doctorate at the Humboldt-University of Berlin.
 After returning to the United States, she joined the CPUSA and became involved in the second-wave feminist movement and the campaign against the Vietnam War.

 In 1969, she was hired as an assistant professor of philosophy at the University of California, Los Angeles (UCLA).
 UCLA's governing Board of Regents soon fired her due to her membership in the CPUSA.
 After a court ruled the firing illegal, the university fired her for the use of inflammatory language.
 In 1970, guns belonging to Davis were used in an armed takeover of a courtroom in Marin County, California, in which four people were killed.
-Prosecuted for three capital felonies—including conspiracy to murder—she was held in jail for more than a year before being acquitted of all charges in 1972.
+Prosecuted for three capital felonies, including conspiracy to murder, she was held in jail for more than a year, before being acquitted of all charges in 1972.
+While in prison, she was often considered a political prisoner.

-During the 1980s, Davis was twice the Communist Party's candidate for the Vice President of the United States.
-In 1997, she co-founded Critical Resistance, an organization working to abolish the prison–industrial complex.
 In 1991, amid the dissolution of the Soviet Union, she broke away from the CPUSA to help establish the CCDS.
 That same year, she joined the feminist studies department at the University of California, Santa Cruz, where she became department director before retiring in 2008.
+In 1997, she co-founded Critical Resistance, an organization working to abolish the prison–industrial complex.

 Davis has received various awards, including the Soviet Union's Lenin Peace Prize (since 2025 she is its last living recipient) and induction into the National Women's Hall of Fame.
 Due to accusations that she advocates political violence and due to her support of the Soviet Union, she has been a controversial figure.
 In 2020, she was listed as the 1971 "Woman of the Year" in Time magazine's "100 Women of the Year" edition.
 In 2020, she was included on Times list of the 100 most influential people in the world.
 In 2025, Davis was awarded an Honorary Doctorate in Letters from the University of Cambridge.
-Davis was also honored in 2025 with the José Muñoz Award given by CLAGS (The Center for LGBTQ Studies) at the CUNY Graduate Center.